Thermodynamic coprocessor for linear operations with input-size-independent calculation time based on open quantum system

-The evolution of OQS under interaction with thermal environments is treated in global approach to dissipation~\cite{hofer2017markovian,potts2021thermodynamically,vovchenko2021model} that ensures the fulfillment second law of thermodynamics.
+The evolution of the OQS under interaction with the thermal environments is treated in the global approach to the dissipation~\cite{hofer2017markovian,potts2021thermodynamically,vovchenko2021model} that ensures the fulfillment of the second law of thermodynamics.
 Hence, the computations being implemented by energy flows are accompanied by entropy growth due to OQS evolution towards its stationary state.
-Thus, the presented procedure can be seen as a part of developing fields of thermal linear algebra, thermodynamic computing, and thermal neural networks~\cite{aifer2024thermodynamic,melanson2025thermodynamic,lipka2024thermodynamic,tiwari2025quantum}.
+Thus, the presented computational scheme can be seen as a part of developing fields of thermal linear algebra, thermodynamic computing, and thermal neural networks~\cite{aifer2024thermodynamic,melanson2025thermodynamic,lipka2024thermodynamic,tiwari2025quantum}.

 Notably, intense interaction with the environment in many applications is considered to be a drawback, i.e., entanglement, coherence, and energy should be preserved as long as possible in the OQS ~\cite{scala2011robust,vovcenko2021dephasing,liu2022photonic}.
-In the considered procedure the situation is opposite.
-The faster OQS dissipates, the faster computations are done.
+In the considered computational scheme, the situation is opposite.
+The faster OQS dissipates, the faster computations are done, particularly, the lower the Q-factor of the microring resonator is, the faster computations are done.

-We develop an electrical analogy for the considered system.
+We develop an electrical analogy for the discussed computing system.
 We show that the system is equivalent to a CS.
-The dissipation rates of the OQS multiplied by OQS's modes' frequencies can be seen as conductivities, reservoirs' occupancies as potentials, and stationary energy flows as electric currents.
+The dissipation rates of the OQS multiplied by the OQS's modes' frequencies can be seen as conductivities, reservoirs' occupancies as potentials, and stationary energy flows as electric currents.

-Also we note, that the similar dependence of energy and particle flows on the weighted occupancy of reservoirs is found in fermionic systems with quadratic Hamiltonians~\cite{vovchenko2025autonomous}, i.e. the same electrical analogy holds true in this case and these systems can also be used for the implementation of vector-matrix multiplication at the nanoscale.
+Also, we note that the similar dependence of energy and particle flows on the weighted occupancy of reservoirs is found in fermionic systems with quadratic Hamiltonians~\cite{vovchenko2025autonomous}, i.e., the same electrical analogy holds in this case.
+Thus, these systems can also be used for the implementation of vector-matrix multiplication at the nanoscale.

 \textbf{Acknowledgement.} A.A.Z. and E.S.A. acknowledge the support of the Foundation for the Advancement of Theoretical Physics and Mathematics BASIS.